simpeg/simpeg/docs/content/basic/practices.rst

             self.orderTest()

-Derivative tests are a particular type or :ref:`order_test`, and since they are used so extensively, SimPEG includes a :code:`checkDerivative` method.
+Derivative tests are a particular type or :ref:`order_test`, and since they are used so extensively, SimPEG includes a :code:`check_derivative` method.

 In the case
 of testing a derivative, we consider a Taylor expansion of a function about